Helping clients to become Cyber Essentials Certified

 Posted 19 Nov 2019

 In today’s post-GDPR world, data security is more important than ever before.
-Making sure that your systems are fully protected against cyber threats and data breaches are an integral part of any IT strategy.
+It is important that you have taken the time to ensure that your systems are fully protected against cyber threats and data breaches.
 At Lucid Systems, we take security extremely seriously and we regularly work alongside many of our clients to help them achieve Cyber Essentials certification.

 This means that you can feel not just feel confident that you are protecting yourself in full against the potential for cyber-attacks, but you can clearly demonstrate to your customers and stakeholders a stringent commitment to data security.